Dpontika/Java-OOP-Projects/Composition - Inheritance - Specialization/Lab_05.3/README.md

-&nbsp;   calculateSalary(): Abstract method - must be implemented by each subclass
+    calculateSalary(): Abstract method - must be implemented by each subclass

-&nbsp;   toString(): Returns formatted employee information
+    toString(): Returns formatted employee information

-&nbsp;   Getters and setters for all properties
+    Getters and setters for all properties